Media Information Sheet – HHS

 - “Abortion is a highly controversial issue in American life.
 Some of our fellow citizens believe abortion is a fundamental right while others are equally sincere in the conviction that abortion is morally wrong in all, or almost all circumstances.
 But that is not the issue raised by the HHS regulations.
 The question is—may a government agency compel support of abortions by those whose religious convictions forbid them from doing so.
 The law does not permit such compulsion, in our opinion, nor will the conscience of our fellow citizens, whether abortion proponents or opponents.” — President Bill Armstrong, President of Colorado Christian and former US Senator

-- HHS Information Central – Track all 74 lawsuits and see interactive map
+- HHS Information Central – all 102 cases, legal docs, infographic

 - Frequently Asked Questions